-Control Tech recommends that you place a suppression diode across inductive loads.
+NOTE: Control Tech recommends that you place a suppression diode across inductive loads.
 Use a 1N4004 diode or its equivalent.
 Locate the diode as close to the load as possible.
-Refer to Figure 1-5 for more information.
+Refer to the illustration on the previous page for more information.

-Do not exceed the rated current of the power supply in use.
+CAUTION: Do not exceed the rated current of the power supply in use.
 When you calculate your system's current requirements, you need to consider the maximum number of output devices that will be turned on simultaneously.
 Include 0.45 A for the MultiPro in your calculation.